GLOBAL MARKETS-Stock markets diverge, commodities fall as China jitters persist

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^>

-The dollar index, which measures the greenback against a basket of major currencies, pared its gains after the Dudley comments but was up 0.3 percent.
+The dollar index, which measures the greenback against a basket of major currencies, fell after the comments but was up 0.3 percent later in the morning.

 Despite China's struggles, Asia markets had some bright spots.
 Japan's Nikkei saw a 3.2 percent jump and Korea's KOSPI showed its biggest jump in two years with a 2.6 percent increase.